 Gamification is the concept of adding gaming elements into research activities to create a more interactive and fun experience for the targeted respondents – in this case, Gen Zers.
 Gamification is not just limited to online surveys, but can also be used in qualitative research, including focus groups and in-person interviews.

-Examples of gamification for a qualitative study with Generation Z includes voting on topics, writing on index cards, and physically ranking a brand or product.
+Examples of gamification for a qualitative study with Generation Z include voting on topics, writing on index cards, and physically ranking a brand or product.

 2. Don’t Only Use Q&A Format